 Transcripts and other materials should be emailed directly to the Office of Admissions.
 Paper copies should be sent to: Office of Admissions, Augustana College, 639 38th St., Rock Island, Ill., 61201.

-The master's program in speech-language pathology at Augustana College is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, Md., 20850; 800-498-2071 or 301-296-5700.
-This is a "pre-accreditation" status with the CAA, awarded to developing or emerging programs for a maximum period of five years.
+The Master of Science (M.S.) education program in speech-language pathology at Augustana College is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+Candidacy is a “preaccreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.